 Rental Income Received

-The debit to bank increases the current assets balance, while the credit to rental income increases the total income of the rental business for the reporting period.
+The debit to the bank increases the balance of the current assets, while the credit to rental income increases the total income of the rental business for the reporting period.
 Under a cash accounting system, as we use for tax reporting purposes here, this is the normal entry made each month.
 We only recognise the rental income when we actually receive the money.

 Rental Income Owed

-Under an accrual accounting system you might use a debtor account.
+Under an accrual accounting system, you might use a debtor account.
 For example, if the tenant has asked for some extra time to pay in a particular month or is just late.
-In this case you have earned the rental income (economic benefits) and are due these from the tenant.
+In this case, you have earned the rental income (economic benefits) and are due to these from the tenant.
 The journal entry would be:

 |4 June||Rental Debtor||$500|||

 With this entry, the credit entry still increases the total revenue for the business, while the debit still increases the current asset balance – but this time through debtors rather than the bank account.
 If you were operating a cash system, you wouldn’t make this entry because no money has been received.